 And if you’re accustomed to purchasing your coverage yourself, the enrollment process has changed.
 The Ohio Exchange Marketplace started operating five years ago.
 Our website (and 38 years of experience) offers direct simplified enrollment with no fees.
 All available policies can be reviewed before the purchase process.
 12-month short-term policies are also available from several carriers (National General) and should be considered if the Open Enrollment deadline is missed.

 We understand the bureaucracy and confusion that typically accompanies government-assisted (Medicare or Medicaid) programs.
 That’s why we can also explain in the simplest of terms how you will qualify for the lowest prices.
 The CHIP program provides excellent options for lower-income households.
+Children can receive comprehensive medical benefits with little out-of-pocket cost.

 Helpful Hints Before You Enroll